-A student will not be allowed to participate in the commencement exercises if:
+A student will NOT be allowed to participate in the commencement exercises if:

-- The student does not meet graduation requirements. - A senior receives more than one semester "F" in courses not required for graduation. - All student obligations (academic, service hours, and financial) have not been satisfied. - The student does not have approval from the principal, due to behavior or discipline consequences.
+- He/She does not meet graduation requirements. - A senior receives more than one semester "F" in courses not required for graduation - All student obligations (academic, service hours, and financial) have not been satisfied. - He/She does not have approval from the principal, due to behavior or discipline consequences.